eremond/Cop4610_Shell_Project/README.md

     ->Resulting from the lack of splitting the special characters and environment variables from the rest of the line.
  • There needs to be whitespace between the redirection/pipe and the command.
  • "echo" built-in does not signal an error when there is a non-existent environment variable.
+   ->"echo" built-in also does not account for single or double quotes.
  • "$SHELL" environment variable p

 Special Considerations: